soarlab/soarlab.github.io/_publications/2014_cav_re.md

 layout: publication
 # The quotes make the : possible, otherwise you can do it without quotes
 title: "SMACK: Decoupling Source Language Details from Verifier Implementations"
+# YYYY_CONFSHORTNAME_PAPERSHORTNAME
 key: 2014_cav_re

 #YYYY_CONFSHORTNAME_PAPERSHORTNAME
 # paper | preprint | poster
 type: conference
-redirect_from: /publications/2014_cav_re
+redirect_from:

-# The shortname is used for auto-generated titels
+# The shortname is used for auto-generated titles
-shortname: 2014_cav_re
+shortname: CAV 2014
 # add a 2:1 aspect ratio (e.g., width: 400px, height: 200px) to the folder /assets/images/papers/
 image: 2014_cav_re.png
 # 2018_tvcg_lineage.png